 - Finding out what people are searching for is quite easy actually.
 Just go over to Google, and start typing in the title of a blog post you’re thinking about writing.
 Google will auto-populate some suggestions for you below the search box, and those things are what you need to focus on.
 Why?
 Because those are the exact things that people are searching for in Google today.

-So, for example: had I known how this method worked back in 2014, I never would have created an entire set of 3-D renderings of the Hello Kitty logo.
+So, for example: had I known how this method worked back in 2014, I never would have created an entire set of 3-D renderings featuring the Hello Kitty logo.
 Why?
-Because now, knowing what I know about keyword research, I know that absolutely nobody is searching for 3-D Hello Kitty renderings.
+Because now, knowing what I know now about keyword research, I know that absolutely nobody is searching for 3-D Hello Kitty renderings.
 I was such a doofus.

 3. Learn to pivot when necessary